pivotal/blog/content/post/creating-a-custom-buildpack.md

 Cached buildpack created and saved as /Users/pivotal/workspace/rust-buildpack/rust_buildpack-cached-v0.0.2.zip with a size of 106M
 ```

 This buildpack can be uploaded to Cloud Foundry as described in Part 1.
 Note that when this cached buildpack is used, it will still connect to the internet during the `cargo build --release` step.
 This is because `cargo` offers no way to vendor the Rust dependencies as documented [here](http://doc.crates.io/faq.html#how-can-cargo-work-offline).
-So creating a Rust buildpack which does not require internet access is not really possible at this point in the Rust tooling's lifecycle.
+So creating a Rust buildpack that does not require internet access is not really possible at this point in the Rust tooling's lifecycle.

 The completed example Rust buildpack that we've worked through can be found at this [repo](https://github.com/jchesterpivotal/rust-buildpack/).